-Applicants who provide unofficial documentation for proof of graduation, unofficial transcripts, and/or the required international evaluation will be offered contingent admission.
+Applicants who provide incomplete documentation for proof of graduation, official transcripts, and/or the required international credential evaluation will be offered contingent admission.
 If the undergraduate, first-time freshman cannot provide any form of proof of graduation documentation before the first day of classes for the term, she or he will be unable to start the program and may defer to a future start.
-All official documentation must be received by the last day of classes of the student's first period of enrollment.
-Until the information is received, a hold will prevent the student from registering for classes beyond the first period of enrollment.
+All official documentation must be received by the first day of classes of the student's first period of enrollment.
+Until the information is received, a hold will prevent the student from registering for classes.
 Students who fail to submit the appropriate documentation by this deadline will become administratively withdrawn from the university.
 Additionally, NewSchool cannot process or distribute pending federal financial aid funds until all official documentation has been received.